4x 8 9y 5 In Standard Form

 4. Distribute: 4(x + 1)² - 4

-Therefore, the x part of the original expression can be rewritten as 4(x + 1)² - 4.
-Substituting this back into the original expression, we get: 4(x + 1)² - 4 + 9y + 5, which simplifies to: 4(x + 1)² + 9y + 1.
+Because of this, the x part of the original expression can be rewritten as 4(x + 1)² - 4.
+Now, substituting this back into the original expression, we get: 4(x + 1)² - 4 + 9y + 5, which simplifies to: 4(x + 1)² + 9y + 1.
 This form can be particularly useful in graphing the function or solving certain types of equations.

 Applications and Further Exploration